truthcoin/www.truthcoin.info/_posts/2018-06-21-bit-assets.md

 Bob claims a DEX order using a "version 11" transaction.

-Version 11 txns have an extra 36-byte slot at the beginning, as follows:
+Version 11 txns have an extra 36-byte slot at the beginning, as follows (right-click -> "view in tab" for full-res image):

 ![images](/images/claim-dex-order.png)